All Mailings:

 ...and this is just a small sampling of your potential rights under the laws and regulations pursuant to home improvement contracts.

-What Do I Do In the Event of a Dispute?
+What Do I Do In the Event of a Dispute with my Contractor?

 If you are a homewoner experiencing even minor issues with your home improvement contractor - call this office immediately.
 Generally, the earlier one seeks to improve a dispute, the better the potential outcome.
 Further, if you are a residential contractor experiencing difficulty with a particular client, contact this office for a review of the facts and circumstances.
 This office strives to work with both contractors and homeowners to attain reasonable outcomes.